 In general, there are many types of meniscus tears, and the type of tear you have will determine the type of pain you will have, and how long you will have it.

 The meniscus itself does not have any nerves in it.
 So how does a meniscus tear cause knee pain?
-Meniscus tears hurt because they upset the lining of the knee, or the synovium.
+Meniscus tears hurt because they upset the lining or the synovium of the knee.
 The synovium has a lot of nerves in it and this synovium will cause significant pain, and swelling when it is irritated.

 Your knee can feel better without surgery.
 All meniscus tears do not need to be fixed.
 In patients with degenerative or attritional meniscus tears, again, a situation where your meniscus tissue simply wore out, you may not have severe pain, or swelling.
 You may notice knee pain with certain maneuvers or may feel like the knee is a bit swollen, but you will be far more comfortable than someone with knee pain from an acute, traumatic meniscus tear following an injury.
 Most patients with a meniscus tear often experience relief within a few weeks… and usually respond well to physical therapy, a compression sleeve and natural, strong anti-inflammatories such as Tart Cherry Juice